SteveJustin1963/tec-DAT/README.md

 ![](https://github.com/SteveJustin1963/tec-DAT/blob/master/pics/bpsk.jpg)

-There are other methods as well see https://en.wikipedia.org/wiki/Phase-shift_keying
+There are still other methods as well see https://en.wikipedia.org/wiki/Phase-shift_keying

+### lets unpack the jmon dat code and see how the encoding works